mrazishere/Twitch-Chatbot-Deployment/README.md

 - Customizable code for individual bot instances(channels/ folder)

-## How does it work?
-1. Once deployed, the bot will listen for 2 commands(!addme & !removeme) in the bot's chat
-    - Bot owner can set the maximum number of channels in the .env file
-2. Using the new-template.js file, a new bot instance file will be created in the channels folder
-    - the instance info will also be added to ecosystem.config.js file in the channels folder
-3. PM2 will then start the bot instance afterwhich the bot will be ready for use
-4. !removeme will send PM2 to power down the bot instance
-    - Bot owner can manually delete the instance & remove from the ecosystem.config.js file

-## TODO:
-- [ ] Commands documentation
-- [ ] Bot Management documentation

 ## Installation(Tested: Ubuntu/Debian)
 Tested on Ubuntu 22.10 but should very well work with Debian and other Linux distros however installation steps may vary.
-If you have Windows and do not have access to a Linux system, you can now [Install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install)
+If you have Windows and do not have access to a Linux system, you can now [Install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+If you do install Linux on Windows using WSL, choose Ubuntu OS for best compatiblity.

 - Install nvm & restart SSH session
 ```Shell